DocuWare/Validation-NodeJS-samples/README.md

 // Failed validation
 {
 	"Status": "Failed",
-	"Reason": "You're input is not OK!
+	"Reason": "Your input is not OK!
 Check the values!"
 }
 ```